nicolelehrer/SocketTicTacToe/README.md

 To Do

-- temporarily using alpha for communicating other player's move - update to better UI, missing some status messages
+- using alpha for too many things - update to better UI, missing some status messages
 - handle quit for your client, don't kill server
 - highlight winning three